 Bath ratio – The amount of materials used depending on the weight of the fiber being dyed.

 Bleeding – When a color moves from one location on a fiber and spreads out from there.

-Bundle dyeing – Dyeing fabric by laying organic materials on the material when it is laid flat and then rolling it up, tying it into a bundle and steaming it to extract the colors onto the fabric.
+Bundle dyeing – Dyeing fabric by laying organic materials on the material when laid flat and then rolling it up, tying it into a bundle, and steaming it to extract the colors onto the fabric.

 Cellulose fibers – A fiber that comes from a plant.
 Examples: cotton, linen.

-Chemical – A man made product used to apply color to the surface of fabric and yarns.
+Chemical – A manufactured product used to apply color to the surface of fabric and yarns.